Summer Experience Grants

 A&S funds have a maximum award of $5,000/student.
 Students residing in university housing (at Cornell or elsewhere) and/or students on financial aid with high need may exceed the $5000 limit.
 These applications will be reviewed on a case by case basis.
 Students should ensure that their budget form and application are detailed and thorough.

 In addition to funding available for all eligible experiences there is funding available for students on financial aid, students that are first generation, experiences in the field of journalism/communication, and experiences in think tank/government in Washington, DC (Berger Grant).
 Students wishing to be considered for the Berger Grant must have a faculty member complete a short recommendation survey.

 A&S students are also eligible for Student Contribution funding.
 There will be a separate application made available for students to apply.
-More details will be shared at a later date.

 SCHOOL OF INDUSTRIAL & LABOR RELATIONS (ILR) STUDENTS

 Students in ILR will be considered for Student Assembly SEG awards and a variety of ILR Alumni - Funded awards.
 ILR provides funding to both BSILR and MILR students.
 MILRs are not eligible for the Student Assembly SEG awards.
 However, MILRs are eligible for some ILR specific awards and should apply through the SEG application.
 BSILR students that apply to the SEG will be considered for both Student Assembly SEG and ILR specific awards.

 COLLEGE OF AGRICULTURE AND LIFE SCIENCES (CALS) STUDENTS

 Students in CALS will be considered for Student Assembly SEG awards and CALS specific awards.